lfn-cnti/bestpractices/cbpps/0001-cnf-best-practice-proposal-process.md

 The CBPP process, as proposed, was essentially copied from Kubernetes KEP which are similar to the [Rust RFC process](https://github.com/rust-lang/rfcs) which itself resembles the [Python PEP process](https://www.python.org/dev/peps/pep-0001/).

-### **Drawbacks/Alternatives**
+### **Alternatives (Optional)**

 Any process has the potential to engender resentment within the community or not fits its needs.
 There is a risk that the CBPP process as designed will need to be changed or retired completely.

 The centrality of Git and GitHub within the CBPP process also may place too high a barrier to potential contributors.
 However, given that both Git and GitHub are required to contribute code changes to many projects today, perhaps it would be reasonable to invest in providing support to those unfamiliar with this tooling.

+## **Testing Objectives**

+This CBPP will not be tested by the CNF Test Suite.

+## **Scoring**

+CBPPs may have different priorities and importance leading to different scores.
+Passing and failing scores may be different for similar reasons.
+Some may be mandatory.

 ## **GitHub Issues vs. CBPPs**

 The use of GitHub issues when proposing changes does not provide the CNF WG good facilities for signaling approval or rejection of a proposed change because anyone can open a GitHub issue at any time.

 In addition to the challenge of managing issues over time, searching for text within an issue can be challenging.
 The flat hierarchy of issues can also make navigation and categorization tricky.
 Not all community members will be uncomfortable using Git directly, but it is imperative for our community to educate people on a standard set of tools so they can take their experience to other projects they may decide to work on in the future.
 While git is a fantastic version control system (VCS), it is neither a project management tool nor a cogent way of managing a backlog.
 This proposal is limited to motivating the creation of a standardized definition of work in order to facilitate project management.
 This primitive for describing a unit of work may also allow contributors to create their own personalized view of the state of the project while relying on Git and GitHub for consistency and durable storage.

-## **Test Plan**

-This CBPP will not be tested by the CNF Test Suite.

-## **Scoring**

-CBPPs may have different priorities and importance leading to different scores.
-Passing and failing scores may be different for similar reasons.
-Some may be mandatory.

 ## **Implementation History**